-■ Implementation or hardware.
+Implementation or hardware.
 How to build it with actual components?

 An algorithm can be implemented with pencil and paper, devices with mechanics, vacuum tubes, silicon chips, or neurons.
 Neurobiology and neural network computer simulation help to understand the particular characteristics of neural computation.
 For example, after-images are a well-known perceptual phenomenon.
-The after-image of a flash from a camera is an effect of visual perception that has to do with how human vision implements transduction in the retina, and the receptors in particular.
+The after-image of a flash from a camera has to do with how human vision implements transduction in the retina, and the receptors in particular.

-In future lectures we will see the relationships between human behavior (psychophysics), physiological mechanisms, and computational theory.
+In future lectures we will see the relationships between human behavior, neurophysiological mechanisms, and computational theory.
 Sometimes the computational theory comes first, but sometimes we will work backward from an experiment or visual phenomenon to the theory.
-In the early part of the course we will look at:
+For example, we will look at: